 If you are searching for love online, NT RCMP is asking that you stay vigilant.
-In 2019, the Canadian Anti-Fraud Centre received 972 complaints related to romance scams, which included 682 victims who lost over $19 million to scammers pretending to be in love.
+In 2020 alone, the Canadian Anti-Fraud Centre reported Canadians lost over $18.5 million to scammers pretending to be in love.

 Scammers will use fake profiles on social media, and through popular dating apps, to gain the trust of their victims over a period of time before stealing from them.